c-huang-tty/c-huang-tty.github.io/_publications/2018-09-22-paper-title-number-1.md

 date: 2018-09-22
 venue: '2018 the 5th IFAC Conference on Engine and Powertrain Control, Simulation and Modeling (E-CoSM)'
 paperurl: ''
-citation: 'C. Huang, L. Li and X. Wang, "Extended Model Predictive Control Based on Multi-Structure RBF Networks: Design and Application to Clutch Control," in 2018 the 5th IFAC Conference on Engine and Powertrain Control, Simulation and Modeling (E-CoSM), vol. 51, no. 31, pp. 653-658, Sep.
+citation: 'C. Huang, L. Li and X. Wang, "Extended Model Predictive Control Based on Multi-Structure RBF Networks: Design and Application to Clutch Control," 2018 the 5th IFAC Conference on Engine and Powertrain Control, Simulation and Modeling (E-CoSM), pp. 653-658, Sep.
 2018.'

 ---
 ## Abstract